mirzasjarief/Analysis-of-Early-Indications-of-Diabetes-Based-on-Genetic-Factors-and-Lifestyle/README.md

 Diagnostic tools for statistical models (sm.stats).

 7. statsmodels.tsa.stattools.adfuller

 Functionality: Augmented Dickey-Fuller test for stationarity in time series.
 Methods:
 adfuller: Checks if a time series is stationary by testing for a unit root.

 8. warnings

 Functionality: Suppresses warnings in Python scripts.
 Methods:
 warnings.filterwarnings('ignore'): Disables specific or all warnings during execution.

 9. sklearn.preprocessing.LabelEncoder

 Functionality: Converts categorical labels into numerical format.
 Methods:
 fit: Learns the mapping of labels to integers.
 transform: Converts labels into integer format.
 inverse_transform: Converts integers back into labels.

+## Conclusion

+- From the analysis, it is evident that individuals with a family history of diabetes show a significant correlation with the diagnosis results.

+- Data indicates that men have the highest prevalence of diabetes based on blood sugar classification.
+However, the difference is not significant enough to warrant different levels of monitoring between men and women.
+Equal attention should be given to both genders.

+- Age shows a strong correlation with blood sugar levels, prompting hospitals to prioritize regular blood sugar checks for middle-aged and elderly patients.
+This is especially critical for diagnosed patients to prevent advanced diabetes or complications.

+- Smoking may not have a significant direct relationship with blood sugar levels, but it does affect blood pressure, which correlates with blood sugar levels.

+- Diet and exercise are significantly associated with patient diagnoses.
+Poor eating habits, such as consuming high-sugar foods, and a lack of exercise can lead to fat and sugar accumulation in the body, increasing diabetes risk.

+- Both Fasting Blood Sugar (FBS) and HbA1c tests are equally accurate for diagnosing diabetes.
+The difference lies in their timeframes—FBS measures immediate blood sugar levels, while HbA1c reflects long-term blood sugar accumulation, making it more reliable for diagnosis.
+This study ensures better accuracy when correlating these tests with diabetes risk factors.

+#### Insight: Genetic factors and lifestyle habits can serve as initial indicators for diabetes detection, offering high accuracy in both diagnosis and blood sugar analysis.